ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 obtained from the task parameters, encoded in Base 64 with URL and filename safe alphabet with no padding, as specified in sections 5 and 3.2 of {{!RFC4648}}.
-If the aggregator does not recognize the task ID, then it responds with HTTP status code 404 Not Found and an error of type `unrecognizedTask`.
+If the aggregator does not recognize the task ID, then it responds with HTTP status code 400 Bad Request and an error of type `unrecognizedTask`.

 An aggregator is free to use different HPKE configurations for each task with which it is configured.
 If the task ID is missing from a client's request, the